Orthogonally spherical objects and spherical fibrations: Introduction

-In this paper we study a relative version of the construction above which deals not with a single object but with a family of objects in $D(X)$ over some base $Z$.
-A geometric picture to keep in mind is a subvariety $D$ of $X$ flatly fibred over $Z$.
-Even when the structure sheaf of $D$ is not itself spherical in sense of \cite{SeidelThomas-BraidGroupActionsOnDerivedCategoriesOfCoherentSheaves} one may still produce an autoequivalence of $D(X)$ by exploiting the extra fibration structure which $D$ possesses.
-We characterize the families of objects of $D(X)$ over $Z$ for which this is possible and we do it terms of applicable cohomological criteria similar to Definition \ref{defn-original-spherical-objects-of-Seidel-and-Thomas} above.
-Our study is a self-contained exercise in derived categories of coherent sheaves and doesn't use mirror symmetry or assume any knowledge of it.
-One should mention though that the original examples of these family twists were inspired by Kontsevich's proposal that the autoequivalences of $D(X)$ should correspond to loops in the moduli space of complex structures on its mirror, cf. \cite{Horja-HypergeometricFunctionsAndMirrorSymmetryInToricVarieties} (especially \S4.1), \cite{Horja-DerivedCategoryAutomorphismsFromMirrorSymmetry}, \cite{Szendroi-DiffeomorphismsAndFamiliesOfFourierMukaiTransformsInMirrorSymmetry}, \cite{Szendroi-ArtinGroupActionsOnDerivedCategoriesOfThreefolds}.
-Maybe in the future our results could be used to construct further examples of this correspondence in a more general setting.
+In this paper we study a relative version of the construction above where instead of a single object we have a family of objects in $D(X)$ parametrised by a base $Z$.
+A geometric example of this is a subvariety $W$ of $X$ flatly fibred over $Z$.
+It can be thought of as a family of subschemes of $X$ parametrised by $Z$.
+Even when the structure sheaf of $W$ is not itself spherical in sense of \cite{SeidelThomas-BraidGroupActionsOnDerivedCategoriesOfCoherentSheaves} one may still produce an autoequivalence of $D(X)$ by exploiting the extra fibration structure which $W$ possesses.
+Moreover, one can do this completely abstractly, working with families of arbitrary objects of $D(X)$ and not just families of subschemes of $X$.
+We characterize those families of objects of $D(X)$ for which this is possible in terms of applicable cohomological criteria similar to Definition \ref{defn-original-spherical-objects-of-Seidel-and-Thomas} above.
+Our study is a self-contained exercise in derived categories of coherent sheaves and doesn't involve mirror symmetry.
+One should mention though that the original examples of these family twists were inspired by Kontsevich's proposal that the autoequivalences of $D(X)$ should correspond to loops in the moduli space of complex structures on its mirror, cf. \cite[\S4.1]{Horja-HypergeometricFunctionsAndMirrorSymmetryInToricVarieties}, \cite{Horja-DerivedCategoryAutomorphismsFromMirrorSymmetry}, \cite{Szendroi-DiffeomorphismsAndFamiliesOfFourierMukaiTransformsInMirrorSymmetry}, \cite{Szendroi-ArtinGroupActionsOnDerivedCategoriesOfThreefolds}.
+Maybe in future our results could be used to construct further, more general examples of this correspondence.

 Consider an object $E$ in the derived category $D(Z \times X)$ of the product of $Z$ and $X$.
 We can view $E$ as a \em family of objects in $D(X)$ parametrised by $Z$ \rm by considering the fibres of $E$ over points of $Z$ to be the derived pullbacks of $E$ to the corresponding fibres of $X \times Z$ over $Z$: